-Section B. The President may call special meetings at any time either independently or at the request of any Honor Council member.
+Section B. The President or Campus Director may call special meetings at any time either independently or at the request of any Honor Council member.

-Section C. The time and place for all meetings shall be determined by the President.
+Section C. The time and place for all meetings shall be determined by the President or Campus Director.
 The meeting shall be held in a manner wherein confidentiality can be ensured.